 The Abyss (1989)

-A civilian diving team is enlisted to search for a lost nuclear submarine and face danger while encountering an alien aquatic species.
+A civilian diving team is enlisted to search for a lost nuclear submarine and faces danger while encountering an alien aquatic species.

 Formerly married petroleum engineers who still have some issues to work out.
 They are drafted to assist a gung-ho Navy SEAL with a top-secret recovery operation: a nuclear sub has been ambushed and sunk, under mysterious circumstances, in some of the deepest waters on Earth.